rsdoiel/antenna/archives/2025/libraries_2025.17.md

 date: 2025-04-28, from: Association of Research Libraries News

-<p>Last Updated on April 30, 2025, 3:43 pm ET Sign up to receive the Day in Review by email.
+<p>Last Updated on May 1, 2025, 2:39 pm ET Sign up to receive the Day in Review by email.
 Jump to: Tuesday, April 29 &#124; Wednesday, April 30 &#124; Thursday, May 1 Monday, April 28...</p>
 <p>The post <a href="https://www.arl.org/day-in-review/day-in-review-april-28-may-1/">Day in Review (April 28–May 1)</a> appeared first on <a href="https://www.arl.org">Association of Research Libraries</a>.</p>